piddlingtuna/COMP2511_21T2/week08/README.md

 ```

 5. What does the `<? extends Type>` and `<? super Type>` mean?

+extends - the parameterised type must be a class or **subclass** of the given type.
+super - the parameterised type must be a class or **superclass** of the given type.

 6. How could we change our class definition to restrict the parameterisation?

 ```java